NRPP, It's Alive!06 Dec 2016

 Through the Natural Resource Permitting Project, the Province is making a significant investment in helping communities balance economic development with protecting our natural resources.

-- The province is surely making a “siginificant investment” in Deloitte and CGI.
+- The province is surely making a “significant investment” in Deloitte and CGI.
 Whether that investment ends up “helping communities” is still very much a question in flux.

 - The purpose of NRPP is not “balance” between economic development and protected natural resources.
 The business case makes clear, the purpose of NRPP is to increase natural resource extraction rates, generating a permanent lift in royalties to offset the (significant) costs of NRPP.
 Sadly, even on those terms it’s likely to fail.